Saxons: Christianity

-The conversion of the Saxons in England from their original Germanic religion to Christianity occurred in the early to late seventh century under the influence of the already converted Jutes of Kent.
-In the 630s, Birinus became the "apostle to the West Saxons" and converted Wessex, whose first Christian king was Cynegils.
-The West Saxons begin to emerge from obscurity only with their conversion to Christianity and keeping written records.
-The Gewisse, a West Saxon people, were especially resistant to Christianity; Birinus exercised more efforts against them and ultimately succeeded in conversion.
-In Wessex, a bishopric was founded at Dorchester.
-The South Saxons were first evangelised extensively under Anglian influence; Aethelwalh of Sussex was converted by Wulfhere, King of Mercia and allowed Wilfrid, Bishop of York, to evangelise his people beginning in 681.
-The chief South Saxon bishopric was that of Selsey.
-The East Saxons were more pagan than the southern or western Saxons; their territory had a superabundance of pagan sites.
-Their king, Saeberht, was converted early and a diocese was established at London.
-Its first bishop, Mellitus, was expelled by Saeberht's heirs.
-The conversion of the East Saxons was completed under Cedd in the 650s and 660s.

 The continental Saxons were evangelised largely by English missionaries in the late seventh and early eighth centuries.
 Around 695, two early English missionaries, Hewald the White and Hewald the Black, were martyred by the vicani, that is, villagers.
 Throughout the century that followed, villagers and other peasants proved to be the greatest opponents of Christianisation, while missionaries often received the support of the edhilingui and other noblemen.
 Saint Lebuin, an Englishman who between 745 and 770 preached to the Saxons, mainly in the eastern Netherlands, built a church and made many friends among the nobility.
 Some of them rallied to save him from an angry mob at the annual council at Marklo (near river Weser, Bremen).
 Social tensions arose between the Christianity-sympathetic noblemen and the pagan lower castes, who were staunchly faithful to their traditional religion.